 Theme Park Insider readers offer their ratings and reviews for Alpengeist, a roller coaster at Busch Gardens Williamsburg.
 (The minimum height to ride is 54 inches.)

 This ski lift gone wrong thrills riders with six massive inversions and a top speed of 67 MPH.
 The B&M inverted coaster is consistantly rated among the top 20 steel roller coasters in the world, and takes guests on an incredible Alpine adventure.

-I love inverted coasters, and Alpengeist is a great ride.
-I think Raptor at CP is just a bit better because of how it combines its elements.
-Still, Alpengeist is a very close second in my book. - Roger S
+I love inverted coasters, and Alpengeist is a fun ride.
+I rank Raptor at CP and Afterburn at Carowinds higher because they have better overall elements with more of a thrill factor.
+Still, Alpengeist is a solid ride. - Roger S